mirkomkr/mirkomkr/README.md

 ## 🌟 **Soft Skills**

-- ⚙️ **Arduino**: Developing small hardware projects with integrated programming.
-- 🌐 **SEO**: Search engine optimization, improving visibility and rankings.
 - ♿ **Accessibility WCAG**: The web is for everyone!
 By following WCAG standards, we ensure no one is left out.
-I consistently follow these guidelines to create a better and more inclusive accessibility experience..
+I consistently follow these guidelines to create a better and more inclusive accessibility experience.
+- 🌐 **SEO**: Search engine optimization, improving visibility and rankings.
+- ⚙️ **Arduino**: Developing small hardware projects with integrated programming.
 - 🤝 **Teamwork**: Developed through my experience as a printing technician, where I worked collaboratively to meet client needs and ensure quality results.